M c C U L L O U G H

 - Frank McCullough, born 2 March 1889 at Ballycowan, died 24 August following.

-- Jessie McCullough, born 5 April 1891 at Ballycowan, baptized (as “Jessica”) 31 May following in Drumbo parish church, alive on 13 November 1936.
+- Jessie McCullough, born 5 April 1891 at Ballycowan, baptized (as “Jessica”) 31 May following in Drumbo parish church, still alive in 1939.
 She was still living unmarried with her parents in 1911.
 She subsequently married in 1916 in the Stratford registration district, Percy John Lane, of Stratford-on-Avon, Warwickshire, died 7 October 1936 at no. 14 Loxley Road, Stratford-on-Avon.
-Her husband had been a valet prior to the World War I, managed an aluminum or munitions factory during the war, and afterward managed a theatre.
+It is said that her husband had been a valet prior to the World War I, managed an aluminum or munitions factory during the war, and afterward managed a theatre.
 Probate of his estate, which came in at £760, was granted on 13 November 1936 to his widow, Jessie Lane.
+Jessie was alive at the taking of the 1939 England and Wales Register, in which she and her sister Mary appear as proprietors of a guest-house at no. 23 Church Street; with her are her daughter Ellen P. and someone whose entry is suppressed from the record copy on account of recency of birth.

 Known issue, order uncertain: